 In contrast to its big-box industry peers, Costco has international operations that generate returns above its cost of capital.
 The warehouse club concept has shown promise in the U.K., Taiwan, Korea, and Australia, suggesting attractive global growth potential.
 Read more

-If Amazon decides to invest heavily behind its Amazon Pantry concept, the competitive environment could become more intense for Costco.
+If Amazon decides to invest heavily behind its Pantry concept, the competitive environment could become more intense for Costco.

 New club openings in existing markets could lead to cannibalization of sales from older locations.
 Securing suitable real estate options for 140,000-square-foot warehouse clubs can be a challenge in urban areas.
 Read more